 Plus, adding your website URL to those local listing directories creates some good backlinks (maybe with Dofollow or Nofollow attribute) which have high DA/PA and CF/TF which ultimately boost SEO ranking.

-Creating and managing local listings in SEO is an easy task even when you are not a tech savvy.
+Creating and managing local listings in SEO is an easy task even when you are not tech-savvy.
 You can list your business in a few minutes using NAP+W and other required details.